Bairagee

-Bairagee is a 2022 Indian Kannada-language action thriller film directed by Vijay Milton (in his Kannada debut) and produced by Krishna Sarthak.
-An adaptation of Milton's own Tamil film Kadugu, the film stars Shiva Rajkumar, Anjali, Dhananjay and Pruthvi Ambaar.
-The music was composed by Anoop Seelin.
+Bairagee is a 2022 Indian Kannada-language action drama film directed by Vijay Milton.
+A remake of Milton's own Tamil film Kadugu, the film stars Shiva Rajkumar and Dhananjay in the lead roles, while Anjali, Pruthvi Ambaar, Sharath Lohithaswa, Shashi Kumar and Vinod Kumar Alva are in key supporting roles.
+The music was composed by Anoop Seelin, while the cinematography and editing were handled by Deepu S. Kumar and Vijay Milton.

+Bairagee was released on 1 July 2022 to mixed-to-positive reviews from critics, but the film bombed at the box office.